 Yes.
 If your resource(s) is in violation of our Intellectual Property policies, (i.e. your resource is permanently removed through the DMCA Notice & Takedown process), we will take the following steps in compliance with the law and our policies:

 - We immediately 1) remove your resource from the TpT Marketplace so that it can no longer be purchased and 2) reach out to you to provide you with information about the removal.

-- Five business days later, we will 1) remove your resource from prior Buyers’ My Purchases and 2) provide refunds to those Buyers who purchased your resource within a year of this removal, unless you are able to file a counter-notice.
+- Five business days later, if you have not filed a counter-notice, we will provide refunds to those Buyers who purchased your resource within a year of this removal.
+We do this because Buyers lose access to resources that are removed.